elkromer/markdown/MIME.md

 ### Transfer Encodings

+### `Quoted-Printable`

 [Quoted-Printable](https://tools.ietf.org/html/rfc2045#section-6.7) encoding is intended to represent data that largely consists of octets that correspond to printable characters in US-ASCII.
 It encodes the data in such a way that the resulting octets are unlikely to be modified by mail transport.
 If the data being encoded are largely US-ASCII text, the encoded form of the data remains largely recognizable by humans.

-It mainly provides a way to convert text into a format that is safe fore delivery through SMTP applications.
+As a summary, it mainly provides a way to convert text into a format that is safe fore delivery through SMTP applications.
 It escapes characters outside of the normal ASCII character set, non-printing characters, and some whitespace characters.
 Some other characters like punctuation may also be escaped.
 Line breaks are not encoded!
 The encode converts any character that must be escaped into an equal sign followed by the character's ASCII value in hexadecimal.

 ```
 J'interdis aux marchands de vanter trop leurs marchandises.
 Car ils se font =